 112PUBLIC – Open access to any device and any visitor, student or staff person.

-112BYOD – Open to any device but restricted to access by users with an Eastern Carver County Schools logon and with the required security certificate installed.
+112BYOD – Open to any device but restricted to access by users with an Eastern Carver County Schools logon.
 For more information, click here.

 112CLASS – Restricted to use by District owned and managed iPads, tablets and Chromebooks.

 112DEVICE – Restricted to use by District owned and managed Microsoft Windows and Apple MAC based computers.

 112BUS– Open access to any device and anyone using our public school buses.